stefanhendriks/Dune-II---The-Maker/README.md

   </ul>
 </del>
  - Shroud drawing should be smoothened (ie, nice rounded corners).
 Preferably with also some shadow-like-border (as in original D2TM).
+ - map camera should not be able to see the '1 tile border' on the map. (so it starts at 1,1 instead of 0,0).
+This fixes various errors (with shroud and other stuff)
 - (as a player I) should have enemies to defeat
  - enemy units should not be visible when shrouded
  - enemy units should not be selectable